3 PEAT

-Thinking Like an Attacker: Balancing Offensive and Defensive Cyber Tactics
+Think Like an Attacker: Offensive Versus Defensive Cybersecurity

 In cybersecurity, strategies are broadly divided into two categories: offensive and defensive.
 While both approaches are vital, they offer different perspectives on protecting, detecting, and responding to threats.